-This year’s Imberbus event is being held on Saturday 18th August and as a result of a television programme broadcast a few months ago, we are expecting more visitors will be coming from far and wide to ride on a Routemaster bus across the Salisbury Plain to the lost village of Imber and beyond.
+This year’s Imberbus event was held on Saturday 18th August and partly as a result of a television programme broadcast a few months ago, visitors came from far and wide to ride on a Routemaster bus across the Salisbury Plain to the lost village of Imber and beyond.

-We are therefore planning to use at least 20 old and new Routemaster buses to operate the Imberbus service from Warminster Station.
-A summary of the timetable can be downloaded by clicking here, but you can also see a more detailed version by clicking here instead.
-Important features this year include:
+We used at least 22 old and new Routemaster buses to operate the Imberbus service from Warminster Station and a summary of the timetable that operated can be downloaded by clicking here.
+Important features this year included:

 - Departures approximately every 15 minutes from Warminster Station to Imber from 9.30am onwards;